aryanakola/aryanakola/README.md

 - Hi, I’m Akola Aryan Nileshbhai
 - I’m interested in Computers, Machine Learning, Deep Learning, Application of Computer Technologies in Defence,Business, Finance and etc.
-- I am majoring in Computer Engineering for my bachelor's degree From Dharmsinh Desai University Nadiad and would Complete it in 2026.
+- I completed my Bachelor's degree in Computer Engineering from Dharmsinh Desai University, Nadiad, on 8 May 2026.
 - You can reach me at my email: aryanakola273@gmail.com
 - Pronouns: He/Him